Skip to content

 Work placements

-You’ll have the opportunity to complete a year-long placement before your final year.
+You’ll have the opportunity to complete a year-long placement between your second and third year.
 This gives you valuable work experience to prepare you for your future career and allows you to graduate with an Applied Professional Diploma to add to your CV.

 Previous students have completed placements for companies and organisations such as Ricketts and Benkiser, Labcorp, Marks and Spencer Food, the Wellcome Sanger Institute Cambridge, and a variety of pharmaceutical and petrochemical companies.